Condition One – Rejection (Cratering)

 Fish eyes are surface imperfections that are formed by ‘rejection’ or repelling of the applied coating by very small deposits of very low surface tension contaminants.

-A small speck of the contaminant is generally noticable at the base of the fish eye crater.
+A small speck of the contaminant is generally noticeable at the base of the fish eye crater.

 • Silicone contamination from sealants or sprays